 - Offer an opportunity for further discussion, (teleconference, video conference).

-- Do proofread your letter and have someone else proofread it for you.
+- Proofread your letter and have someone else proofread it for you.
 Poor grammar and spelling errors will reveal quite a bit about your academic abilities and attention to detail.

-- Do not send form letters as most faculty members will recognize and delete those without responding.
+- Don’t send form letters as most faculty members will recognize and delete those without responding.

 - Don’t send a mass email to dozens of universities.

 - Don’t demand an immediate response or hassle the people you contacted too soon.